UXSoc/uxsoc-apps-cms/src/pages/index.md

         title: The Trendsetter
     title: "\U0001F4DD VP for Marketing"
   - cards: []
-    description: >-
-      Behind the success of every organization is a solid foundation of trust and a sense of community.
-UXSociety cares for its own members’ experience.
-      We, in the Department of Human Resources, are the Support Unit of
-      UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
-    positions:
-      - description: |-
-          The Member Development Officer sees to the following:

-          * Organizing Bonding Activities and Team-building
-          * Conducting ICs with other officers and members
-          * Conducting researches about the current composition of members
-          * Assessing trends and creating reports from event and IC responses
-        title: Member Development Officer
-    title: "\U0001F3E0 Human Resources"
-  - cards: []
     description: '   '
     positions:
       - description: >-
-          The Vice President for UX Design is **in charge of leading the UX education efforts** through **client projects** and **events**.
+          The VP for UX Design is **in charge of leading the UX education efforts** through **client projects** and **events**.

-          He or she **ensures that product design (with a focus on UX) is effectively taught throughout the organization** by collaborating with different departments in executing design-related events, while also **making sure that quality is executed in all digital products created for clients**.
+          They **ensure that product design (with a focus on UX) is effectively taught throughout the organization** by collaborating with different departments in executing design-related events, while also **making sure that quality is executed in all digital products created for clients**.

           It is recommended that the Vice President for UX Design has past